-Specific learning disabilities [SLD] is a general term used in New Zealand to describe a range of unexpected learning difficulties that are significantly interfering with an individual's academic or work performance or other activities of daily life.
+Specific learning disabilities [SLD] is a general term used to describe a range of unexpected learning difficulties that are significantly interfering with an individual's academic or work performance or other activities of daily life.

 People with SLD may struggle with listening, thinking, speaking, reading, hand-writing, written language, spelling and/or maths.

 Specific learning disabilities are NOT caused by:

 - Intellectual disability